Ignacio Taboada

 Research Interests:

 Neutrinos are the latest frontier in high-energy astrophysics.
-Because of their low cross section for interacting with matter, they can escape from places that are opaque to gamma-rays.
-And their presence is an unequivocal signal of hadronic process at the sources.
+Because of their low cross section for interacting with matter, they can escape from places that are opaque to gamma rays.
+And their presence is an unequivocal signal of a hadronic process at the sources.
 I am a member of IceCube, an international collaboration, that uses high-energy neutrinos as astrophysical messengers.

 IceCube has discovered an all-sky, apparently isotropic, flux of neutrinos.
 The class or classes of sources, responsible for this flux remain unknown.
 Active Galaxies are a top candidate, though it is unclear what subclass of Active Galaxies are the relevant ones.